-The transducer is a device which is used to converts a physical identity to be measured into an equivalent electrical signal (voltage or current).
+The transducer is a device that is used to converts a physical identity to be measured into an equivalent electrical signal (voltage or current).

 A transducer is also called as a pick-up element.
 It contains two parts that are closely related to each other i.e. the sensing or detecting element and the transduction elements.